 Now that I’ve shared news of my divorce after 10 years of marriage by publishing the article “What to Say to Someone Going Through Divorce,” I can explain a financial warning about something I experienced — a lesson which could save you a major headache in the future.
 This tip has ramifications for all married people, no matter how stable your relationship.

-What follows is my divorce credit card saga, to serve as a heads-up.
-Everything that happened in my case was completely preventable, and I hope many others can learn from this story in order to avoid falling into the same mistake I made.
+What follows is my post-marriage credit card saga, to serve as a heads-up.
+Everything that happened in my case was completely preventable, and I hope many others can learn from this story in order to avoid falling into the same divorce money mistake I made.

 How the Credit Card Problem Started